Wealth Tax Commission

-The Wealth Tax Commission in the United Kingdom is a group of experts studying the desirability and feasibility of a wealth tax.
+The Wealth Tax Commission in the United Kingdom was a group of experts studying the desirability and feasibility of a wealth tax.
 The three Commissioners, Arun Advani, Emma Chamberlain and Andy Summers, cooperated with a large network of academics, policymakers and tax practitioners to produce an extensive evidence base on the wealth tax.
-The Commissioners’ final report which draws on the findings of the input papers was released in December 2020, recommending that, if the government wants to raise more tax revenue, the introduction of a one-off wealth tax (capital levy) should be preferred to increasing other taxes.
+The Commissioners’ final report was released in December 2020, recommending that, if the government wants to raise more tax revenue, the introduction of a one-off wealth tax (capital levy) would be preferred to increasing other taxes.

 History

 The COVID-19 recession lead to a sudden fall in economic activity and a massive increase in government spending.
 In the UK, this resulted in the largest deficit in peacetime history, reinforcing the need to raise taxes in order to repair public finances in the long run.
 This prompted public debates about a wealth tax, with Advani, Chamberlain and Summers noting that there is not enough evidence on the desirability and practicability of a wealth tax in the UK to take an informed view, which motivated them to set up the Wealth Tax Commission in April 2020.